-I was born and raised in South Africa where I travelled extensively within the country.
-I travelled extensively after graduation and in 1998 I immigrated to the US, calling Chicago home for 18 years.
-I always had an overwhelming yearning for Africa, I could feel the continent pumping through my veins and knew I had to return to plant my feet on African soil.
+I was born and raised in South Africa, along the Garden Route, and I have lived in various parts of the country including the Western and Eastern Cape and the Free State.
+I’ve also travelled extensively within South Africa.
+In 1998 I immigrated to the US, calling Chicago home for 18 years.
+I always had an overwhelming yearning for Africa; I could feel the continent pumping through my veins and knew I had to return to plant my feet on African soil.
 In 2016 I made the move – I now call Port Elizabeth home.
-Outside of the US, I have traveled to Botswana, Zambia, Zimbabwe, Kenya, Tanzania, Peru, Easter Island (Rapa Nui), Canada, Belize, England, Scotland, Holland, Greece and Turkey.
+Outside of the US and South Africa, I have traveled to Botswana, Zambia, Zimbabwe, Kenya, Tanzania, Rwanda, Uganda, Peru, Easter Island (Rapa Nui), Canada, Belize, England, Scotland, Holland, Greece and Turkey.
 I have many more destinations on my list; the Earth is immense with so much to see, and there is so little time to experience it all!

 Education and Career History

 Fifteen years of professional experience that includes sales, marketing, business development, print media design, employee training, communications and creative writing.
 I have a background in Art, I obtained an Associate’s Degree in Applied Science, Advertising Design and Illustration – High honors in 2001 and BFA in Visual Communications – Honors, from the ILIA in 2003.
 I am also a qualified pre-school teacher and worked with children of all ages for many years.
 I switched careers in 2007 when I started in the travel industry with Eyes on Africa as a Destination Specialist focusing on adventure travel, custom itineraries and group safaris.
 I started with Travel Beyond in 2012 where I still focus on Africa as a safari destination but have also broadened my horizons to include travel to South America – a part of the world I find fascinating!